OKaluza/fractured/docs/docs.rst

 Fractal
 ~~~~~~~
-This menu contains features relating to the current fractal display (when viewing the welcome page only a subset of the items will be shown on this menu):
+This menu contains features relating to the current fractal display.
+When viewing the welcome page only a subset of the items will be shown on this menu.
+Some of the items are also only visible when logged in.

 - *New* Create a new fractal and reset all fractal settings to defaults.
 - *Store* stores the current fractal in local storage using the name entered in the *parameters* tab.
 If the name is already used you will be asked if you'd like to overwrite the existing entry (This will be cleared if you clear your browsing history!
 To save permanently you must save your session to the server or export).